codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/README.md

     ![config global](screenshots/git-config-global-check.png)

 2. If there are values present, that is all you need for a local Git repo to be able to commit (and more easily discard) your changes.

-    To set these values you can use the following commands using your information.

     It is a good practice to match to the info you would use on a remote repository, such as  GitHub, but it is not required.